nobodyscripts/LeafBlowerScript/Readme.md

 Hotkeys remain in Hotkeys.ahk for the moment

-New WW mode will hit SS and let you die and doesn't reset, its honestly bad but proves peoples idea of 'just auto reset ss' doesn't work without changes.
+New WW mode will hit SS and let you die and doesn't reset, its honestly bad but proves peoples idea of 'just auto reset SS' doesn't work without changes.

 Borbventures can be better farmed with details mode off, other new settings are ignored.
 So set auto start off.
 Auto finish is fine to leave on.
 Ignores chance